sander1095/openapi-code-generation-talk/api-client-generation-demo/README.md

   - Talk about ProducesResponseType, OpenAPIAnalyzers, Visual Studio API client generation

 - Demo NSwagStudio with the openapi_conference.yml
+  - Also talk about being able to generate client based on the api explorer
 - Demo correct C# (minimal API + controllers + the analyzers)
 - Demo the client,at least in code.
 - Demo kiota with CLI options with openapi_conference.yml